FAQS & RESOURCES

 Most of our international temps are on working holiday visas – visit www.immi.gov.au/immigration to find out the current details.

-Send your resume to our temp team and we’ll get in touch to arrange a time for your to interview and take a skills test at our offices.
+Send your resume to our temp team and we’ll get in touch to arrange a time for you to register with us.

 We always recommend putting your best foot forward by suiting up or wearing the best that you can afford.
 Our Job Seekers section also has some helpful information on succeeding at interview.